Read About Careers and Training From a Security Guard Learn what it’s like to be a security officer from a career veteran.

 Learn about the skills it takes to succeed by reading about Kathryn Stall’s experiences firsthand.
 If this profession sounds good to you, we can help you get the security guard training you’ll need to find a job in security management.

 How did you become a security guard?

-When I got a job at Frederick and Nelson department store in 1980, I didn’t even know they had security guards.
+When I got a job at the now defunct Frederick and Nelson department store in 1980, I didn’t even know they had security guards.
 I’d stand there and look up and see these guys wearing jeans and sneakers chasing people out the door who were carrying toasters.
-I thought, hey, I want that job.
+I thought, “Hey, I want that job.”
 So I applied to get into retail theft.
 You basically wander around all day looking for people who are shoplifting.